 Custodial Credit Risk - The risk that, in the even of a depository failure, the Municipality's deposits may not be returned to it.
 The Municipality does not a have deposit policy for custodial credit risk.
-As of December 31, 2023, none of the Municipality's deposits were exposed to custodial credit risk.
+As of December 31, 2024, none of the Municipality's deposits were exposed to custodial credit risk.

 Assignment of Investment Income - State law allows income from deposits and investments to be credited to either the General Fund or the fund making the investment.
-The Municipality's policy is to credit all income to the General Fund.
+The Municipality's policy is to credit the fund making the investment.